 All SPs will have body measurements taken.
-The exam will include height, weight, and other body measurements such as skinfold and arm girth.
+The exam will include height, weight, and other body measurements such as skinfold and arm girth, chest expansion and spine flexion.
 These measurements will be used to assess growth, obesity, and body fat distribution, and will provide information that can be used as a reference for later studies.
+Chest expansion and spinal flexion measures will provide data on the proportion of the population affected by spine disorders.
 Measurements of height and weight will allow for a revision of the child growth charts now in widespread use.
 Measuring body fat is important because it is associated with hypertension, adult diabetes, cardiovascular disease, gallstones, arthritis, and some forms of cancer.
 Furthermore, obesity and overweight can have an affect on the mental, physical, and social well-being of individuals.

-Dietary Interview
+■ Dietary Interview